yuliapechorina/metacodenition/README.md

 12. Select "Configure as a single-page app (rewrite all urls to /index.html)".
 13. Do not select "Set up automatic builds and deploys with GitHub".
 14. Do not select "Overwrite build/index.html?".
+15. Install NPM packages by running `npm install`.
-15. Run `npm run build` to build the project.
+16. Run `npm run build` to build the project.
-16. Run `firebase deploy` to deploy the project.
+17. Run `firebase deploy` to deploy the project.
-17. Navigate to firebase console and select the authentication tab.
+18. Navigate to firebase console and select the authentication tab.
-18. Select "Set up sign-in method" and enable "Google" sign-in method.
+19. Select "Set up sign-in method" and enable "Google" sign-in method.
-19. Navigate to the "Firestore Database" tab and select "Create database".
+20. Navigate to the "Firestore Database" tab and select "Create database".
 You can start in test mode and change to production later.
 Remember to select the region closest to you.
-20. Add a collection name "assignments", and add a document with Document ID "test".
+21. Add a collection name "assignments", and add a document with Document ID "test".
 Add the following fields to the document:

 ```
 name | string | Test Assignment